Our Community Partners

 While some funds raised go into an endowment to support programs over the long-term, other funds are directly targeted at current activities.
 Both funding streams have the goal of bringing creative learning opportunities that will advance all students while they are here in our school.
 Funds received can be designated by donors for either the long term endowment or a specific activity or category of activity, for example, art, music, science/technology or literary.

-CFEE is always looking for projects and activities with which it can assist the school community and anyone can complete their CFEE grant application.
+CFEE is always looking for projects and activities with which it can assist the school community and anyone can complete the CFEE Funding Request Form.

 For assistance accessing or reading the above CFEE materials, please contact the District Office.